Interview with Fleet – All of Your Freight Forwarding Questions AnsweredOctober 8, 2016 in Blog, Chinese Importing, Shipping & Logistics

-One: they buy large volume of space with ocean carrier at discounted price.
+- They buy large volumes of space with ocean carriers at discounted prices.

 How much of a markup do freight forwarders normally charge?
 How much volume should I be shipping in a year before I try to negotiate pricing?
 (2 containers?
 200 containers?)

 The markup freight forwarders charge depends on the size of the customers.
-Freight forwarding industry is measured by producing a gross margin of 10-25% of the transportation cost.
+Freight forwarding industry is measured by producing a gross margin of 10 to 25% of the transportation cost.
 Freight forwarders can mark up an individual shipment as much as 100%, but they also have clients with big shipments that they have no markup (in return for large volume).

 You should always try to negotiate the price, there are thousands of freight forwarders, and there will always be some freight forwarders who want your businesses.
 Or you can also get as many quotes from different freight forwarders to compare.

 International shipping rate is similar to air fare: during peak seasons like Christmas or Chinese New Year, prices go up.
 The same with freight rate, there’s peak season for shipping where the rate is high – so you should negotiate and compare the different rates that you get.